RobbieTheWagner/PolymitaDemo/README.md

 Still in Knowledge Bases, click **Create New → Upload POJO**.
 Name it whatever you would like and click next.
 Then find the JAR you just made and upload it.

-Upload POJO to Guvnor by jaring all files in **org.railinc.shipping** and going to localhost:8080/jboss-brms and uploading the jar as a POJO.

 ### Upload Rules and Flows

 1. Add Guvnor to JBoss Developer Studio